 4. Start of Play

-A. The game is started by a basketball style jump ball between two midfield players in the centre of the ground.
+4.1 The game is started by a jump ball between two players in the centre of the playing field.

-C. After a goal, the ball is taken to the centre of the ground and restarted as in (A).
+4.3 After a goal, the ball is taken back to the centre and restarted as in rule 4.1.

-B. In mixed games, goals scored by a female are worth 2 points (super goals).
+5.4 Goals scored by female players are worth 2 points (super goals).

-A. If the attacking teams misses a shot for goal, a member of the defending team shall bring the ball back into play via a kick, from directly in front of the goal posts.
+6.1 After an unsuccessful shot at goal by the attacking team, a member of the defending team shall bring the ball back into play via a kick, from directly in front of the posts.

-B. When kicking the ball back into play, a member of the defending team cannot play on.
+6.2 When kicking the ball back into play, the player with the ball cannot play on.

 7. Out of Bounds

-A. When the ball goes out of bounds by either foot or hand, the nearest opponent shall kick the ball in.
+7.1 When the ball goes out of bounds by either foot or hand, anywhere along the side line, the nearest opponent shall kick (not handball) the ball back into play.

 a. shoving someone in the back